jflamy/owlcms4/src/main/markdown/docs/index.md

 > **The full-range solution for running competitions**
 >
-> This free application is a *fully-compliant* weightlifting competition management system that has been used worldwide to manage many large-scale championships.
+> This free application is a *fully-compliant* weightlifting competition management system that has been used worldwide to manage competitions of all sizes, from club meets to international championships.
 >
 > **Simple and automatic**
 >